 When to Seek Professional Help

-If you’ve consistently applied good sleep habits for several weeks and still struggle with sleep, speak with a healthcare provider.
+If you’ve tried to get good sleep for several weeks and still struggle, speaking with a healthcare professional is beneficial.

 Persistent sleep problems can indicate: